bford21/beautiful-jekyll/2017-12-1-SmartContractsOnEthereum.md

 Today the smart contract we will be writing will be very simple and allow you to do two things.

-1. Get an account balance.
+1. Owner of contract can get an account balance.
-2. Set an account balance.
+2. Owner of contract can set an account balance.

-## Let's Write Some Code
+## Let's write some code

 The first thing we need to do is tell the compiler which version of Solidity we want to compile against.